ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/3_use_existing_blocks.md

 Accept the suggested airtime and click **Submit**.

 Now click the Airtime button next to one of the Articles and choose a time in the future.
-This article will be listed in the queue.
+This article is listed in the queue.

 ![Content Scheduler with scheduled content](enterprise_tut_choosing_airtime.png)

 Publish the Page.

 Now open the Timeline at the top of the screen.
-You can move the slider to different times and preview what the Content Scheduler block will look like at different hours.
+You can move the slider to different times and preview what the Content Scheduler block looks like at different hours.
-Content will be shown when you move the slider to the point when it airs.
+Content is shown when you move the slider to the point when it airs.

 !!! tip

     At this point you have configured the Content Scheduler block to work with Articles only.
-    If you try to add Content of any other type, you will see an error.
+    If you try to add Content of any other type, you can see an error.
     This is because there is no `featured` view for content other than Articles defined at the moment.

 ![Front Page after adding Featured Block](enterprise_tut_page_with_featured_articles.png "Front Page after adding Featured Block")